iyerikuzwe/Password-Locker1/README.md

 ## Behaviour Driven Development
     The user navigates using given short codes

-    cs-The user creates an account user by inputting his/her username and password
+    cu-The user creates an account user by inputting his/her username and password

-    log-The user logs in the already created account
+    lg-The user logs in the already created account

-    ac-This is for adding credentials where a user inputs the account type eg twitter,username for the account and the password for the account

-    dc-This is for displaying Credentials

-    ex-This exits the user from the password locker application
+    esc-This exits the user from the password locker application
+## Getting Started
+    .Clone this repository to your local computer.
+    .Ensure you have python3.6 installed in your computer.
+    .From the terminal navigate to the cloned project folder.
+    .Run python3.6 run.py code in the terminal to launch.
+    .Once you launch, You can either create a new user, or login or exit the application.
+    .If you choose to login(lg), use: example as default username and 12@34 as the default password .If you choose to create a new account, use cu as the code and follow the prompts.
+    .Once logged in, you can:
+     1: View Your saved credentials.
+     2: Add new credentials.
+     3: Remove credentials.
+     4: Search credentials.
+     5: Log Out.
 ## Technologies Used
     This project was generated with Python3.6